Kong/workshop-kong-api-ai-gateway/content/16-ai-gateway/17-use-cases/151-prompt-engineering/_index.en.md

 For Prompt Engineering use cases, Kong AI Gateway provides:
 * **AI Prompt Decorator** plugin: it injects messages at the start or end of a caller's chat history.
-* **AI Prompt Guard** plugin: it lets you configure a series of PCRE-compatible regular expressions to allow and block specific prompts, words, phrases, or otherwise and have more control over how an LLM service controlled by Amazon Bedrock.
+* **AI Prompt Guard** plugin: it lets you configure a series of PCRE-compatible regular expressions to allow and block specific prompts, words, phrases, or otherwise and have more control over the LLM.
 * **AI Prompt Template** plugin: it's responsible for pre-configuring AI prompts to users